Trish Vaka: Boxing

+fighting some of the best

 On 1 September 2017, Vaka made her professional boxing debut against Lani Daniels.
 Daniels won the fight by unanimous decision.
-In her third fight of her professional career, Vaka took on Geovana Peres for the vacant New Zealand National (PBCNZ version) Light Heavyweight title.
+In her third fight of her professional career, Vaka took on Geovana Peres for the vacant New Zealand national (PBCNZ version) light heavyweight title.
 Peres won the fight by unanimous decision.
-In November 2017, Vaka took on Daniels in a rematch for the vacant New Zealand National (NZPBA version) Light Heavyweight title.
-Daniels won the fight by Unanimous Decision.
+In November 2017, Vaka took on Daniels in a rematch for the vacant New Zealand national (NZPBA version) light heavyweight title.
+Daniels won the fight by unanimous decision.
 In August 2018, Vaka made her Australian debut when she took on undefeated Natalie Jenkinson.
 Vaka received her first victory of her professional boxing career, winning the fight by 2nd-round knockout.
 After the fight she receive a ranking of 8th in the world on Boxrec.
 In December 2018, Vaka took on Peres in a rematch.
-This was a fight before Peres went on to win the World Light Heavyweight title.
+This was a fight before Peres went on to win the world light heavyweight title.
 Peres won the fight by unanimous decision.
 Despite her loss, she still maintained a ranking of 10th on Boxrec.
 In November 2019, Vaka fought on the Geovana Peres vs. Claire Hafner world title undercard making her New Zealand television debut.
 She took on undefeated Australian boxer Desley Robinson.
 Robinson won the fight by Unanimous Decision.
 Outside of competing, Vaka is a boxing professional trainer.

+Comeback

+In November 2023, it was announced that Vaka would make her in ring return on the dual world title undercard that would happen at McKay Stadium in Whangarei, New Zealand.
+She will be taking on London resident New Zealander, Roseanna Cox.
+The fight was an 83 kg catchweight fight.
+Cox won the fight by unanimous decision.
+In March 2024, Vaka took on Tinta Smith for the New Zealand cruiserweight title, a weight division rarely seen in women's boxing worldwide.
+The fight ended in a split decision draw.
+After losing to Desley Robinson in her first stoppage loss, she would take on combat sports star Genah Fabian in her televised debut, drawing by Majority Decision.